 He seemed to be always around, monitoring every step I made or every breath I took.
 If he was not physically around, then there were phone calls.
 Hundreds and hundreds of phone calls each day.
 I was scared to answer the phone and even more scared not to answer it, as then he would come to my place full of rage: “Why did not you answer the phone?
 Where have you been?”

 I could not comprehend how that happened, but Anton somehow got into a belief that he was my boyfriend.
-He even started talking about marrying me in a year.
+He even started talking about marrying me in a year once he graduates from the Police College.
 That was when he was talking about me being the love of his life of course.
 However before even finishing talking about his love, he often was falling into a rage.
-Then my things went flying around the place and his fist was punching the wall a millimeter away from my face.
+Then my things were flying around the place and his fist was punching the wall a millimetre away from my face.

 “Do you respect yourself?”
 Victoria kept exclaiming, while pulling me into a distant corner.
 I could not understand what she was talking about.